| Home: Patents:

 22. Can the applicant request for reconsideration

+of decision?
 Yes.
 The request for reconsideration must be made

 in writing and must distinctly and specifically point out the supposed